sanger-pathogens/assorted-sub-workflows/preprocessing/README.md

 # Preprocessing workflow

 This workflow takes a pair of FASTQ files and performs a series of preprocessing steps to clean and prepare reads for any downstream analysis.
-Steps can include trimming, tandem repeat filtering (TRF), and host read removal, depending on the parameters yopu specify.
+Steps can include trimming, tandem repeat filtering (TRF), and host read removal, depending on the parameters you specify.
 By default trimming is turned on and TRF and host read removal is off.

 ### Trimming